Kanchenjunga Base Camp Trekking - 24 Days

 • Sim cards are provided by our company for travelers, so there won’t be any networking issues.

-Trip Introduction: Kanchenjunga Base Camp Trekking 2024/2025
+Trip Introduction: Kanchenjunga Base Camp Trekking 2025/2026

 Explore the mystical land of the Trans-Himalayan Region in our Kanchenjunga Base Camp Trek.
 The main peak and its immediate satellites take the form of a giant cross that straddles the borders of three countries – Nepal, Tibet, and the once independent kingdom but now the Indian state of Sikkim.
 Just so you know in Nepal, to the west, the Kanchenjunga and Yalung glaciers form the major sources of the Tamur River.
 Kanchenjunga’s dominating peak is so high that a trek to its base camp is itself a big-time adventure that keeps kicking the adrenaline rush.
-The trekking trail to the base Camp of kanchenjunga is quite different when we compare it with the other treks in the Himalayan belt.
+The trekking trail to the base Camp of Kanchenjunga is quite different when we compare it with the other treks in the Himalayan belt.

 In between, we shall pass through the waterfalls and caves at Chiruwa and fertile pastures, small villages, and steep trails in some sections.
 The combined effects of its considerable height and isolated location, southeast of the main Himalayan chain, leave it totally exposed to the full force of the advancing monsoon originating in the Bay of Bengal in early June.
 Past the cardamom fields, dense forests of bamboo and rhododendron, uphill and downhill sections, challenging terrains, suspension bridges, and Tibetan refugee settlement we reach Dhunsa.
 In contrast, Hinduism is the main religion on the Nepal side of the border, where the tiny hill villages are inhabited by Rai and Limbu farmers.
 Further, we trek through Miring La Pass (4,650m), along with the ridges, and reach Tseram after which we ascend to a settlement at Ramche, along with the glittering Yalung Glacier.
-We trek down to Trongten, Sherpa Gaun, and Phumpe Danda, whereby we enter into the cultural trekking trail in the region.
+We trek down to Trongten, Sherpa Gaun, and Phumpe Danda, where we enter into the cultural trekking trail in the region.
 Exploring through the settlements of Kadebhanjyang and Lali Kharka, we reach Suketar.
 And after reaching there, we will end our strenuous trek in Kanchenjunga and take a flight to Kathmandu from Suketar.

-The trekking trail of Kanchenjunga offers an original trademark and diverse cultural characteristics of Nepal will need you to have above average physical fitness, mental endurance, and openness to enjoy the diversity offered in order for you to really grasp the joy of this epic trek.
-So generally Mid-March to June end & Mid-September to Mid-November is considered as the best seasons for trekking.
+The trekking trail of Kanchenjunga offers an original trademark and diverse cultural characteristics of Nepal will need you to have above-average physical fitness, mental endurance, and openness to enjoy the diversity offered in order for you to really grasp the joy of this epic trek.
+So generally, Mid-March to June end & Mid-September to Mid-November is considered as the best seasons for trekking.
 So if you want to experience this surreal trek, join us and be a part of Nepal Trekking Planner right now for an epic journey through Kanchenjunga.

 Kanchenjunga